henrik/remit/README.md

-# Remit

-<img src="https://github.com/henrik/remit/raw/master/app/assets/images/favicon.png" alt="" height="150">

 **Status: rough around the edges but usable.
 [See outstanding issues.](https://github.com/henrik/remit/issues)**

+<img src="https://github.com/henrik/remit/raw/master/app/assets/images/favicon.png" alt="" height="150">

-Web app for commit-by-commit code review of GitHub repositories.
+**Remit** is a web app for commit-by-commit code review of GitHub repositories.
 A modern, live UI thanks to AngularJS and WebSockets.

+It's super easy to set up on a free Heroku instance.

 Keeps track of what has been reviewed and links to GitHub commits for the actual review.